kuponu/Deep-learning-models/README.md

 One would see that as you move along the models (from LR to CNN), the model performance begins to improve.

 ### Note:
-Training data was not uploading because of the size.
+Training data was not uploaded because the data size is large.
 This can be downloaded on http://yann.lecun.com/exdb/mnist/